Health informatics professional help bridge the gap between clinical and IT work.

-The on-campus MSHI Program focuses on information systems, informatics principles and information technology as it is applied to the continuum of health care delivery.
-It is an integrated discipline with specialty areas that include:
+In either program, you will boost your skills and knowledge of information systems, informatics principles and information technology as it is applied to the continuum of healthcare delivery.
+Our health informatics program is an integrated discipline with specialty areas that include:

 - Management science